 A visual example, once again with Count Rugen: Every wound he takes during his duel with Inigo is somewhere that he previously inflicted.
 For those keeping score, that's both cheeks, right arm, left shoulder, and the stab to the belly.

 Legacy Character: The Dread Pirate Roberts.
-Westley reveals that he is the fourth person to use the mantle in order to uphold the legend.
-Fezzik even briefly takes up the identity to scare a few guards in one scene.
-At the end of the movie, Inigo wonders what to do now that he got his revenge, and Westley passes the name to him.
+Westley reveals that he is the fourth person to use the mantle in order to uphold the legend, after the real Roberts, a guy named Cumberbund, and another man named Ryan.
+Fezzik even briefly takes up the identity to scare a few guards when Storming the Castle, which also involves him being set on fire.
+At the end of the movie, Inigo wonders what to do now that he got his revenge, and Westley suggests passing the name to him.

 Leitmotif: Skillfully done with Fezzik's plodding slide trombone theme, "The Friends' Song."
 You can't help but smile when you hear it, especially in this scene: